-• Gov.UK Notify - The SMS text message with the Authorisation Code is delivered using the Gov.UK Notify service7, a secure SMS service specific for the government security requirements within the UK.
+• Gov.UK Notify - The SMS text message with the Authorisation Code and the email delivering the self-isolation certificate are delivered using the Gov.UK Notify service7, a secure SMS and email service specific for the government security requirements within the UK.
 GOV.UK Notify is built for the needs of government services.
 It has processes in place to protect user data, keep systems secure and manage risks around information.
 On Notify, data is encrypted when it passes through the service and when it's stored on the service.
 Any app user data uploaded is only held for 72 hours.
 Scottish Government is the data controller for any app user data uploaded on Notify and the Cabinet Office is the data processor responsible for Gov.UK Notify.
 This service is compliant with the National Cyber Security Centre (NCSC) Cloud Security Principles.
 There is more information about the security of Notify here: